yksanjo/codeshield-ai/README.md

 It integrates with your existing CI/CD pipeline (GitHub Actions, GitLab CI, Jenkins, etc.) and can block merges if it finds critical issues.
 It also generates reports so you can see trends over time.

+## How We're Different

+### vs. Traditional SAST Tools (Checkmarx, Veracode, SonarQube)

+**What They Do**: Static analysis for human-written code, generic security scanning.

+**What We Do**: Purpose-built for AI-generated code with AI-specific vulnerability patterns.

+**Our Advantage**:
+- **AI Code Patterns**: We understand how AI tools write code and what mistakes they make
+- **Real-Time Integration**: Works in your IDE and CI/CD, not just batch scans
+- **Banking-Specific Rules**: Pre-configured for financial services (PCI-DSS, GLBA) they don't have
+- **10x Faster**: Analysis completes in <30 seconds, not hours
+- **Developer-Friendly**: Doesn't slow down your workflow

+**The Reality**: Checkmarx is great for traditional code review.
+But when GitHub Copilot suggests code with a hidden backdoor, Checkmarx sees "normal Python code."
+We see "AI-generated code with injection vulnerability."

+### vs. Secret Scanning Tools (GitGuardian, TruffleHog)

+**What They Do**: Scan for secrets in code repositories.

+**What We Do**: Comprehensive AI code security - secrets, vulnerabilities, dependencies, AND banking compliance.

+**Our Advantage**:
+- **Broader Scope**: Not just secrets, but all AI code risks
+- **AI-Aware**: Understands context of AI-generated code
+- **Integrated Workflow**: Approval gates, remediation, not just alerts
+- **One Tool**: Instead of stitching together 5 different tools

+**The Reality**: GitGuardian finds secrets.
+We find secrets, vulnerabilities, compliance issues, AND help you fix them.

+### vs. Build-It-Yourself

+**What They Do**: Internal teams building custom solutions.

+**What We Do**: Open-source, community-maintained, continuously updated.

+**Our Advantage**:
+- **Save 12-18 Months**: Don't rebuild what we've already built
+- **Community Knowledge**: Learn from everyone's use cases
+- **Always Updated**: New AI tools?
+We add support.
+New vulnerabilities?
+We add detection.
+- **Proven**: Battle-tested patterns, not experimental code

+**The Reality**: Your team could build this.
+But should they?
+We've already solved the hard problems.

 ## Who This Is For

 This is for: